Tri-Force members have Swimming Coaching Mondays and Thursday for £2.

 There are a number of locations for open water swimming in Hertfordshire and the surrounding area.
 Some locations offer coached sessions.
 Our coaches do not provide open water coaching, unless t is part of a training day.

-- Blue Lagoon Open water swimming, Price: £2 for Tri-Force members to the club representative.
-Takes place during the summer months on Saturday mornings mostly at 7 a.m. in the water, this is organised via the forum and through social media.
-Rules: You must be able to swim 800m, be a member of BTF, a member of a triathlon club and swim caps are compulsory.
+- Blue Lagoon open water swimming, Price: £2 for Tri-Force members to the club representative.
+Takes place during the summer months on Saturday mornings 7 to 8 a.m and Tuesday mornings 6.30 to 7.30 am.
+This is organised via the WhatsApp group.
+Rules: You must be able to swim 800m, be a member of BTF and club swim caps are compulsory.

 Please see our FAQs with for further information on the Blue Lagoon..
 For rules relating to each venue please see each location website.